 This program will develop capabilities related to energy management and load / generation balancing.
 This includes development of strategies and mechanisms for energy balancing and the establishment and implementation of a strategy for operating reserves.
-Additionally, the program will address technology needs to efficiently manage renewable energy, battery storage and demand responsible to the stabilishment and implementation of a strategy for operating reserves.
-Additionally, the program will address technology needs to efficiently manage renewable energy, battery storage and demand responsible to the stabilishment and implementation of a strategy for operating reserves.
-Additionally, the program will address technology needs to efficiently manage renewable energy, battery storage and demand responsible to the stabilishment and implementation of a strategy for operating reserves.
+Additionally, the program will address technology needs to efficiently manage renewable energy, battery storage and demand response programs, along with defining the role of microgrids within the electrical system as required by the IRP.